cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 tags: Python assembly
 ---

-In this post I'll show how to JIT compile a tiny subset of Python into native x86-64 machine code, using nothing but stock Python.
+This post shows how to JIT compile Python bytecode into machine code, using nothing but stock Python.

-We will build directly on the techniques established in [Writing a basic x86-64 JIT compiler from scratch in stock Python][previous-post], although you can read this post on its own.
-As before, we will restrict ourselves to using only built-in CPython modules.
-The code in this post is available at [github.com/cslarsen/minijit][minijit.github].
+We will leverage the code written in [a previous post][previous-post] to bind native code to a callable Python function.
+The complete code is available at [github.com/cslarsen/minijit][minijit.github].

-Our goal is to enable compilation of Python functions to native code at runtime.
-I.e.,
+At the end of this post, we will be able to compile Python functions:

     >>> def foo(a, b):
     ...   return a*a - b*b